 The research demonstrated that the people of Hull would like to see more happen in their local area with 83% stating that they would attend a show in their local community venue, whereas only 68% of people would travel to the city centre to see a show.

-Research indicated that the communities would like a local family film clubs.
+Research indicated that the communities would like local family film clubs.
 They would also like films to be presented in interesting ways7.

 As indicated in section 1.2, An overview of Hull, the average income in Hull is lower than the national average, and this low income contributed heavily to the outcome of the Programming Poker research.
 The cost of a ticket is high priority, with many participants stating £5 to be the optimum price and a family ticket to be available on all activities7.